1984 NBA Finals

 The 1984 NBA World Championship Series was the championship round of the National Basketball Association's (NBA) 1983–84 season, and the culmination of the season's playoffs.
-The Eastern Conference champion Boston Celtics defeated the Western Conference champion Los Angeles Lakers in seven games.
+The Eastern Conference champion Boston Celtics defeated the Western Conference champion Los Angeles Lakers in seven games to win their fifteenth NBA championship.
 Celtics forward Larry Bird averaged 27 points and 14 rebounds a game during the series, earning the NBA Finals Most Valuable Player (MVP).
+The 1984 NBA Finals has been often regarded as one of the greatest finals ever played, and is considered the "peak" of the 1980s Celtics-Lakers rivalry.

 This series was a rematch of the Los Angeles Lakers and Boston Celtics after their rivalry was revived in 1979 with the Magic Johnson–Larry Bird pair entering the league.
 After alternating wins with the Lakers, the Celtics won Game 7 and the series with a score of 111–102.

 This was the last NBA Finals to use the 2–2–1–1–1 format until 2014.
 The following year, the NBA Finals format was changed to 2–3–2 after Celtics president Red Auerbach complained to NBA Commissioner David Stern about the constant travel during the Finals (at the time, all NBA teams still traveled primarily by commercial aircraft, and players were sometimes forced to cram themselves into coach seats if first or business class seats were not available).

 Although the 2–2–1–1–1 format remained intact for the remainder of the playoff rounds, the 2–3–2 format would be used up through 2013.

-As of 2025, MLB is the only major professional sports league to retain the 2-3-2 format for its playoff series.
+As of 2025, MLB is the only major professional sports league to retain the 2–3–2 format for its playoff series.

 Background

 The seeds of the 1984 Finals were first sown five years earlier, during the 1979 NCAA Men's Division I Basketball Tournament.
 In the final game of the tournament, Larry Bird and his erstwhile unbeaten Indiana State Sycamores lost to Magic Johnson and his Michigan State Spartans by the score of 75–64.
 After the tournament, both entered the NBA in the 1979–80 season with high expectations.
 Bird, who was selected 6th in the 1978 NBA draft but committed back to Indiana State for his senior season, was named Rookie of the Year after leading the Celtics to a 32-game turnaround from the previous year, going from 29 to 61 wins.
 The expected Celtics–Lakers finals, however, never happened.
 The Philadelphia 76ers defeated the Celtics in the conference finals before losing to the Lakers in the 1980 NBA Finals, with Johnson earning Finals MVP honors for his Game 6 performance.
 Since then Bird won a championship in 1981, then Magic led the Lakers to the finals in 1982 and 1983, winning in the former.

+The series was the eighth time in NBA history that the Celtics and Lakers met in the NBA finals, with Boston winning each of the previous seven.